How To Prioritise Women’s Wellbeing At Work

 Women’s Health Week takes place 2-6 September 2019, and its focus is on making good health a priority for women in Australia.
-At WorkScore, our focus is on making wellbeing a priority for women at work.
+At WorkScore, our focus is on women's wellbeing and making it a priority at work.
 That’s why we’ve analysed the responses of close to 9,000 female workers who took our survey.
 Here’s what they’ve told us about the health and wellbeing of women in the workplace:

 The challenges to women’s wellbeing at work

 Our findings reflect that 80% of women put the wellbeing of others ahead of theirs.
 Throw work into the mix and it makes it even harder for women to maintain the recommended amounts of sleep and exercise, not to mention a healthy diet – and our research shows that all this impacts their wellbeing.

 Women – and their employers – must be careful that this doesn’t come at the cost of their health and wellness.

 More than half of women at work are experiencing a lot of stress, anxiety and depression!
 Of those surveyed, 70% told us they feel anxious most of the time, 65% experience a high level of general stress and 60% feel depressed.

 Two-thirds of women rate their sleep quality as low, and not surprisingly, nearly three-quarters of women surveyed said they have low energy